Open menu

 Site Representative: Hiroshi Okamoto

-The 36,000 m2 Museum of Islamic Art is located south of Doha’s Corniche on a newly created island 60 meters from the shore.
-Protected by a C-shaped peninsula, the limestone and granite building is physically isolated yet visible from all around the capital city, emerging timelessly from the Persian Gulf.
+The Museum of Islamic Art is located just south of Doha’s Corniche on a man-made island 60 meters from the shore.
+Protected by a C-shaped peninsula, the limestone and granite building is physically isolated yet highly visible throughout the capital city, appearing as an architectural landmark emerging from the Persian Gulf.

-Inside, exhibition galleries grow incrementally higher and smaller around a central atrium in which a Grand Stair doubles back under a crown of light.
-The space climaxes in a progressive matrix from circle to octagon to square, before transforming finally into four triangular corners that incline back at different angles to become the atrium’s supporting columns.
+Inside, the exhibition galleries rise incrementally around a central atrium, becoming both smaller and taller as they ascend.
+At the heart of the atrium, a grand stair doubles back beneath a crowning skylight.
+The space climaxes in a progressive matrix from circle to octagon to square before transforming into four triangular corners that recline at varying angles to form the atrium’s supporting columns.

 Project Gallery